Toward a Unified Framework for Debugging Concept-based Models: Concept-based Models

 where $\vw^{(y)}(\vx) \in \bbR^k$ is the weight vector associated to class $y$.
 Class probabilities are then obtained by passing the scores through a softmax activation, that is, $ P(y \ |\ \vx) \defeq \mathrm{softmax}( \vs(\vx) )_y $.

-GBMs are learned by minimizing an empirical loss $1 / |\dataset| \cdot \sum_i \ell(f, (\vx_i, y_i))$, where $i$ runs over the training set \dataset, as customary.
-The loss function $\ell(f, (\vx, y))$ combines a standard loss for classification, for instance the cross-entropy loss, together with additional regularization terms that encourage the learned concepts to be understandable to (sufficiently expert) human stakeholders.
+CBMs are learned by minimizing an empirical loss $1 / |\dataset| \cdot \sum_i \ell(f, (\vx_i, y_i))$, where $i$ runs over the training set \dataset, as customary.
+The loss function $\ell(f, (\vx, y))$ itself combines a standard loss for classification, like the cross-entropy loss, together with additional regularization terms that encourage the learned concepts to be understandable to (sufficiently expert) human stakeholders.
 Commonly used criteria include similarity to concrete examples~\cite{alvarez2018towards,chen2019looks}, disentanglement~\cite{alvarez2018towards}, and boundedness~\cite{koh2020concept}.

-With these GBMs, it is straightforward to extract local explanations that capture how different concepts contribute to a decision $(\vx, y)$.
+With CBMs, it is straightforward to extract local explanations that capture how different concepts contribute to a decision $(\vx, y)$.
 These explanations take the form:

-Notice that both the concepts and the aggregation weights are integral to the explanation: the concepts $\{c_j\}$ establish a vocabulary that enables communication with stakeholders, while the weights $\{w_j(\vx)\}$ convey the relative importance of different concepts.
-Crucially, the prediction $y = f(\vx)$ is independent from $\vx$ given the explanation $\expl(\vx, y)$, ensuring that the latter is faithful to the model's decision process.
+Notice that \emph{both the concepts and the aggregation weights are integral to the explanation}: the concepts $\{c_j\}$ establish a vocabulary that enables communication with stakeholders, while the weights $\{w_j(\vx)\}$ convey the relative importance of different concepts.
+Crucially, the score of class $y$ is independent from $\vx$ given the explanation $\expl(\vx, y)$, ensuring that the latter is faithful to the model's decision process.